hhaoz/vnpt-haha/README.md

 ## 🚀 Key Features

 - **Agentic Workflow**: Utilizes a **Router Node** to classify questions into distinct domains (Math, Knowledge, Direct Comprehension, or Toxic) and routes them to specialized solvers.
+Toxic content is handled immediately in the router by finding refusal options.
 - **Program-Aided Language Models (PAL)**:
   - Solves math and logic problems by generating and executing Python code via a local REPL.
   - **Self-Correction Loop**: Iteratively executes code, captures output, and corrects errors (up to 5 retry steps).